Glenn Hegar

 Are there reporting requirements for tax abatements?

 Yes.
-Any appraisal district that includes a tax abatement reinvestment zone or abated property must submit reports about the zone and the abatement agreements to the Texas Comptroller of Public Accounts.
+Any appraisal district that includes a tax abatement reinvestment zone or abated property must submit reports about the zone, the abatement agreements, modified or cancelled abatement agreements, if applicable, and the post-abatement reports to the Texas Comptroller of Public Accounts.

 SEC.
 312.005